SrijanBadhya/Debsoc/Running the PES Debsoc.md

 34. This house supports the trend of adult children going no contact with their parents.
-DONE

-35. This House Believes that India should prioritise policies that aim to significantly reduce economic inequality rather than prioritise policies that aim to rapidly drive economic growth DONE

 36. This house believes that governments in the developing world should limit migration to major cities DONE